 – Epilepsy is a specific disease.
 Caesar and Socrates, Van Gogh and Flaubert, Napoleon and Byron suffered from it.
 Dostoevsky’s epilepsy was of a special character.
 It was hystero-epilepsy.
 The main symptom of it is not the degradation of the individual, but chaotic contraction of the muscles and cries for help.
 When we say that Dostoevsky’s creativity is sore, there is a grain of truth in this judgment.

 – Another passion and curse of Dostoevsky was gambling.
 Wiesbaden, immortalized by Dostoyevsky under the name of Roulettenburg, was one of the tourist mecca of Europe in the XIX century, a kind of Las Vegas.
 Dostoevsky gave the casino 9 years of his life.
 But even in this passion Dostoevskyfound his inspiration.
 He wrote the novel The Gambler, which, however, was written to return the card debt.
 He managed to complete the novel for 21 days in October 1866.

-– His formation took place in the exile.
+– Dostoevsky is considered to be one of the first detective writers in Russian literature.
+At least one murder takes place in each of his novel.
+Money-disease-killing-repentance, sin… His formation took place in the exile.
 His table book was the Gospel.
-About his stay in exile Dostoevsky wrote: “… those 4 years I thought I was buried alive in a coffin … It was inexpressible, infinite suffering, because every hour, every minute was heavy as a stone in my heart “.
+About his stay in exile Dostoevsky wrote: those 4 years I thought I was buried alive in a coffin.
+It was inexpressible, infinite suffering, because every hour, every minute was heavy as a stone in my heart.

 – The lack of money followed Dostoevsky and found a direct reflection in his works.
 Because of money Raskolnikov committed a double murder; money had changed Prince Myshkin, Fyodor Karamazov was killed because of money.
-Dostoevsky also wrote because of money, monetary motivation was one of the main for the writer.
+Dostoevsky also wrote because of money; monetary motivation was one of the main for the writer.

-– His last (and perhaps the most famous) novel The Brothers Karamazov, Dostoevsky devoted to his wife – Anna Snitkina.
+– His last (and perhaps the most famous) novel The Brothers Karamazov, Dostoevsky devoted to his wife Anna Snitkina.